• Skip to primary navigation

 For this reason, grapefruit seed extract is commonly found in products used to disinfect and protect from unwanted bacteria.
 This includes products like ear drops, nasal sprays, throat sprays, wound-disinfecting sprays, mouth wash, toothpaste and other personal care products.
 It acts as an effective preservative (by keeping unwanted bacteria at bay), and is therefore often used as a way to preserve certain products.

-I’ve personally found grapefruit seed extract to work quite well against mould that grows as a result of too-high humidity levels.
+I’ve personally found grapefruit seed extract to work quite well against mold that grows as a result of too-high humidity levels.
 My house is full of plants, and the humidity levels are quite high.
-In winter, the high humidity and cold weather often leaves wet spots in the North-facing corners of the house.
+In winter, the high humidity and cold weather often leave wet spots in the North-facing corners of the house.
 Grapefruit seed extract, however, has kept mold growth at bay.
 It is one of the most effective natural anti-mold product I’ve ever used!

 7. Helps Kill Plaque-Causing Bacteria